 - Oxford Medical Online - search online resources and leading journals made freely available

 - British Medical Journal - Coronavirus Hub - updated daily

 - British Medical Journal - Best Practice - BMJ Best Practice pages made freely available for a limited time.

-- Public Health England - track coronavirus cases: dashboard and datasets to track the development of the pandemic in England
+- UK Government - track coronavirus cases: dashboard and datasets to track the development of the pandemic in England

 - Worldometer coronavirus tracker - live data on reported cases and deaths worldwide